 - You can pursue a four year B.S. program in accounting.
 Plus you can take one year of an M.S. program in accounting.

 - Earning an accelerated four year B.S. degree that allows you to earn 150 credit hours.

 - You can pursue a four year B.S. degree in accounting.
 Then, you can earn 30 credit hours of non degree education in accounting.

 If you want to become a CPA, you should talk to an advisor in your accountant degree program.
 You can discuss what you need to do to earn 150 credit hours.
 Also, you may learn about the CPA exam through the American Institute of Certified Public Accountants (AICPA).
 As you can gather, they are the organization that manages the exam.

 WHAT IS A CPA?

-As we mentioned before, accountants must log 150 credit hours to be eligible to take the CPA test.
-The path to becoming a CPA therefore begins with formal education and continues with experience, studying, and sharp test-taking skills.
+As an accountant, you must log 150 credit hours to be eligible to take the CPA test.
+The path to becoming a CPA, as you can gather, begins with your formal education.
+It continues with you gaining experience, studying, and developing your sharp test taking skills.

-The CPA exam is administered by the American Institute of Certified Public Accountants.
-It has four parts to it:
+The exam is administered by the AICPA.
+It has four parts: